Nauruan indigenous religion

 Nauruan indigenous religion is an indigenous religion of the Nauruans.

 Worldview

 An offering to the female deity Eijebong was made.
 Dead spirits are believed to be invoked through trances by a medium, and those spirits were said to be living in the island of Buitani.
 Believers say that the sky and the earth were created by a spider called Areop-Enap.

 Deities

 Eigigu

-Eigigu is a girl from nauruan mythology, who is said to be the wife of the moon (maramen).
+Eigigu is a girl from Nauruan mythology, who is said to be the wife of the moon (maramen).

 Detora

-Detora is a boy in nauruan mythology, who became the king of the sea.
+Detora is a boy in Nauruan mythology, who became the king of the sea.

 Areop-Enap

-Gaomodugudug

-A figure in legend that exemplifies the role of frigate birds in nauru.

 Eyouwit

 A young girl who lived in the sky.

 Decline

 There are very few, if any, people on the island who still subscribe to this religion, because of the dominant belief of Christianity imposed upon them by Christian colonization.